-As Project Director, Susan Moffat provides intellectual and administrative leadership for the UC Berkeley Global Urban Humanities Initiative.
+As Executive Director, Susan Moffat provides intellectual and administrative leadership for the UC Berkeley Global Urban Humanities Initiative.
+She is also Creative Director of Future Histories Lab, a project of GUH devoted to revealing hidden histories in public space.
 She coordinates curriculum development, builds teaching teams, organizes symposia, supports the development of publications, and conducts outreach across disciplines to faculty, graduate students, and the off-campus community.
 On behalf of the grant's principal investigators, Dean Jennifer Wolch and Dean Anthony J. Cascardi, she is responsible for grant management, budgeting, fundraising, student advising, curriculum, and communications.

 Susan is founder of Love the Bulb, a community organization dedicated to protecting the creative spirit and wild landscape of the shoreline construction debris landfill and informal art space known as the Albany Bulb.
 As artistic director of Bulbfest, she has brought dozens of outdoor performances of site-specific dance and theater as well many visual art installations to the Bulb.
 Susan has has also mounted exhibitions on cartography and on the San Francisco Bay shoreline.
 Her oral history and mapping project, Atlas of the Albany Bulb, collects place-based stories from users of wild space at the urban edge, including unhoused people and artists, and was part of the SOMArts Cultural Center exhibition Refuge in Refuse: Homesteading Art and Culture Project.
 She also served as a consultant on the Detour audio tour of the Albany Bulb.
 She organized symposia including Mapping and Its Discontents and Art, Politics, and the City in Mexico and China; and, in collaboration with the Arts Research Center, Reimagining the Urban and Public Art/Housing Publics: Conversations on Art and Social Justice.